ezsystems/docker-php/README.md

 ## Overview

-This is part of our [ez-docker-tools](https://github.com/ezsystems/docker-tools), currently in beta, and hence docker hub tags is in the format `ezsystems/php:7.0-v0`.
+This is part of our eZ Docker- Tools, currently in alpha, and hence docker hub tags is in the format `ezsystems/php:7.0-v0`.

 Aim is to reach stable sometime in second half of 2016, after a periode of extensive testing and feedback by community and partners.